scalr-eap/IACP-POC-AWS/README.md

 # IACP-POC-AWS

 This installs IaCP for a POC on AWS, currently on a single server.
+Assumes VPC and subnet is pre-created.

 The following options are available.